adilsiddiqui70786/Sidebar-Menu/README.md

 ## Getting Started

-### To view the project code and run it locally on your machine, follow these steps:
+### To view the Sidebar Menu and run it locally on your machine, follow these steps:

  Clone this repository to your local machine using the following command - git clone https://github.com/adilsiddiqui70786/Product-Landing-page.git